Pvt. William Eugene Adams

 William was drafted into the U.S. Army on January 21, 1941, in Louisville, Kentucky.
 He was sent to Fort Knox, Kentucky, for basic training and assigned to D Company, 192nd Tank Battalion.
 It is not known what armor schools he attended while in basic training.

 In the late summer of 1941, the tank battalion was sent to Camp Polk, Louisiana, to take part in maneuvers.
 HQ company did not actively take part in the maneuvers but made sure the letter companies had the supplies they needed.
-It was after the maneuvers that the battalion was ordered to remain behind at Camp Polk instead of returning to Ft.
+It was after the maneuvers that the battalion was ordered to Camp Polk, Louisiana, instead of returning to Ft.
 Knox.
 None of the soldiers had any idea why they were remaining at the base.

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 They also spent a large amount of time loading ammunition belts.
 The plan was for them, with the 194th Tank Battalion, to take part in maneuvers.